alexgshijan/bookswithsyro/src/content/blog/initial-introduction.md

 So far, I’ve set up a frontend (this website) and configured a D2 bucket to store files.
 The next step is to build a system for managing uploads (restricted to myself and specific admin accounts).
 The idea is to create a workflow where a file is:

-- Uploaded
+- ~~Uploaded~~ Completed
-- Metadata is added (category, description, tags/keywords)
+- ~~Metadata is added (category, description, tags/keywords)~~ Completed, though I still need to actually put this to use.
+Currently the "Category" serves no function.
-- Watermarked (if necessary)
+- ~~Watermarked (if necessary)~~ Concluded that this was uneccesary
-- Stored securely in the bucket
+- ~~Stored securely in the bucket~~ Completed
-- Referenced through an updated JSON index
+- ~~Referenced through an updated JSON index~~ Decided that working with a D1 SQL database was a bit more within my scope as something that I had experience with working with on an actual large scale application

 I'm also exploring the possibility of automating metadata tagging using AI or OCR — something worth experimenting with.

-After that, I’ll focus on developing a proper search index and setting up a browsable library, organized neatly by category or topic.
+After that, I’ll focus on developing a proper search index and ~~setting up a browsable library, organized neatly by category or topic.~~ (Completed)

 ## How You Can Help